juniormbe/cloudmc-standard-kb/en/basic-concepts/what-is-a-vpc.md

 Consider the following when you create a VPC:

 - The maximum number of tiers you can create within a VPC is 4.
 - Each tier must have an unique CIDR in the VPC.
-The web interface enforces this requirement.
+The Web interface enforces this requirement.
 - A tier belongs to only one VPC.
 - When a VPC is created, by default, a Source NAT IP is allocated to it.
 The Source NAT IP is released only when the VPC is removed.
 - A public IP can be used for only one purpose at a time.
 If the IP is a Source NAT, it cannot be used for Static NAT or port forwarding.